 Why do we celebrate National Wattle Day?

-Australians have celebrated Wattle Day for different reasons over the last century that were linked to patriotism, a reminder of home for those fighting wars overseas and to fundraising for community causes.
+Australians have celebrated Wattle Day for different reasons over the last century including patriotism, a reminder of home for those fighting wars overseas, fundraising for community causes and enjoyment of nature.

 Perhaps Dr Rod Panter summed it up best when he wrote in 1997 that: